TomasBoda/agent-lang/thesis.md

   public step(): void {}
 }
 ```

-The interpreter module contains a set of public control methods used for controlling the interpreting process.
+The interpreter module contains a set of public control methods used for controlling the interpretation process.
 These include:
 - `start()` - starts the interpreter
 - `pause()` - pauses the interpreter
 - `resume()` - resumes paused interpreter, so it will continue at the step it left off on
 - `reset()` - resets the current step to 0 to start from the beginning
 - `step()` - can be called when the interpreter is paused and will emit the output of the next step on each call

-Finally, there is the `get()` method, which the user subscribes to to retrieve the current output everytime it is emitted by the interpreter.
+Then there is the `get()` method, which the user subscribes to to retrieve the current output everytime it is emitted by the interpreter.
 It accepts two parameters, which is the source code and the configuration.
 The source code is a plain string containing the AgentLang program's source code.
 The configuration is an object defined as below.
 ```ts
 export interface InterpreterConfiguration {
   steps: number;